Our Eco Coffee Pods are 100% industrially compostable.

 What does 'industrially compostable' mean?

-The conditions that are created in industrial composting plants balance levels of microbes, moisture and warmth that are perfect for breaking food waste and biodegradable packaging into water, carbon dioxide and biomass.
-This biomass is distributed to farmers to use as a high-quality, nitrogen-rich fertiliser.
+Industrial composting systems balance microbes, moisture and warmth to break food waste and biodegradable packaging into water, carbon dioxide and biomass, which can be used by farmers as high-quality fertiliser.

 Not all compostable materials are suitable for composting at home.